 - Nerve Injuries: Overstretching the hand and wrist can result in damage to a nerve or nerve ending.
 Symptoms may include pain, tingling, numbness, or a burning sensation.

 Available Treatment Options

 Because each injury is unique, treatment will vary depending on the specific situation.
 Dr. Vagner practices a conservative approach and believes in the use of non-surgical treatments when possible.
 For minor injuries, such as tendonitis, effective treatment may consist of cold compresses and over-the-counter anti-inflammatory medications.
 More moderate injuries, such as ligament tears or stress fractures, could require x-rays, splints or casting.
-The most severe cases, including tendon tears and dislocation, may need surgical correction.
+The most severe cases, including tendon tears and dislocation, may need hand surgery.

 During a thorough examination, Dr. Vagner will perform a series of assessments.
 X-rays will likely be taken to determine the extent of your injury.
 Your range of motion will be evaluated, and any necessary non-emergency procedures can be performed in-office.